michael2012z/BitBible/markdown/KJV/files/1Chr.md

 19. These are the divisions of the porters among the sons of Kore, and among the sons of Merari.

-20. And of the Levites, Ahijah was over the treasures of the house of God, and over the treasures of the dedicated things.dedicated…: Heb. holy things
+20. And of the Levites, Ahijah was over the treasures of the house of God, and over the treasures of the dedicated things.

-21. As concerning the sons of Laadan; the sons of the Gershonite Laadan, chief fathers, even of Laadan the Gershonite, were Jehieli.Laadan: also called, LibniJehieli: also called, Jehiel
+21. As concerning the sons of Laadan; the sons of the Gershonite Laadan, chief fathers, even of Laadan the Gershonite, were Jehieli.

 22. The sons of Jehieli; Zetham, and Joel his brother, which were over the treasures of the house of the Lord.